Phala-Network/phala-wiki/content/docs/pdiem/_index.md

 draft: false
 ---

-pDiem is a privacy-preserving layer for [Diem](https://en.wikipedia.org/wiki/Diem_(digital_currency)) on Polkadot ecosystem.
+pDiem is a compliant privacy-preserving layer for [Diem](https://en.wikipedia.org/wiki/Diem_(digital_currency)) on Polkadot ecosystem.
 Powered by Phala Network confidential contract, it can protect the privacy of Diem users.
 More specifically, pDiem is:

-- A corss chain bridge connecting Polkadot and Diem
+- A cross-chain bridge connecting Polkadot ecosystem with Diem’s m(b)illions of users, offering a host of Polkadot-based services and applications to Diem holders and an on-ramp to massive user base for Polkadot.
-- A privacy-preserving token on Polkadot for Diem users
+- A privacy-preserving stablecoin on Polkadot that is both compliant (a single transaction is limited in value up to the no-KYC requirements by FATF) and allows for scalable value transfers in stable asset (think remittances, everyday spending, micro-payments for services).
+Imagine using your current account without any bank or credit provider tracking your purchases/spendings.
-- A privacy-preserving DApp ecosystem more open and free than Novi (formerly known as Calibra)
+- A privacy-preserving DApp ecosystem that is more open and free than Facebook-operated Novi (formerly known as Calibra).

 > The project was initially named pLIBRA ("Privacy-preserving Libra").
 "In December 2020, Libra was rebranded as Diem."
 Since then we have followed Diem's rebranding, and renamed the project to pDiem.